Content Writer at SocialBee

 9. Bluesky doesn’t support paid ads

-One key difference between Bluesky and other social networks like X is that Bluesky doesn’t support paid ads.
+One key difference between Bluesky and other social networks like X is that Bluesky doesn’t support targeted advertising.
 This means users won’t see sponsored posts or promotions in their own feeds, which helps keep the experience more focused on content from friends and other users.

-This is how X ads look like, for example:
+This is how X ads look like, showing up in the feed as promoted posts:

-Unlike platforms that rely on ads, Bluesky’s approach creates a more organic interaction between accounts.
+Unlike platforms that rely on ads to grab attention, Bluesky’s approach creates a more organic interaction between accounts.

-Bluesky CEO Jay Graber has emphasized a more user-driven environment, where people can engage with each other without the distraction of paid content, offering a more genuine experience compared to ad-heavy social networks.
+Bluesky CEO Jay Graber and her team created a more user-driven environment, where people can engage with each other without the distraction of paid content, offering a more genuine experience compared to ad-heavy apps for social networking.

 When it comes to ads, she says “There will always be free options, and we can’t enshittify the network with ads.
 This is where federation comes in.
 The fact that anyone can self-host and anyone can build on the software means that we’ll never be able to degrade the user experience in a way where people want to leave.”